jaygen/mongo-ruby-driver19/README.md

 and received from Mongo are converted to UTF-8 when necessary, and strings read from Mongo will have their character encodings set to UTF-8.

-When used with Ruby 1.8, the bytes in each string are written to and read from Mongo as is.
+When used with ~~Ruby 1.8~~, the bytes in each string are written to and read from Mongo as is.
 If the string is ASCII, all is well, because ASCII is a subset of UTF-8.
 If the string is not ASCII, it may not be a well-formed UTF-8 string.